-In the Province of B.C., Local Government Elections are held every three years on the third Saturday of November.
+In the Province of B.C., Local Government Elections are held every four years on the third Saturday of October.

-The next scheduled General Local Government Elections are set for Saturday November 15th, 2014.
+The next scheduled General Local Government Elections are set for the third Saturday in October 2018.

 Frequently Asked Questions about Local Government Elections